-Both schizoid and schizotypal personality disorder fall within the DSM-5‘s cluster A, which is the odd/eccentric cluster.
+Both schizoid and schizotypal personality disorders fall within the DSM-5‘s cluster A, which is the odd/eccentric cluster.
 Despite the similarities in names (it took me a long time to get straight in my head which was which), there are considerable differences.

 Schizoid personality disorder

 While the name sounds like schizophrenia, schizoid PD is more along the lines of an asocial personality disorder (not that such a thing exists), with asociality taken to extremes.
 Still, a family history of schizophrenia is a risk factor for schizoid PD, so there is some link there, although no clear genetic links have been identified.
 Emotionally cold, neglectful, or detached parents can also increase the risk.

 - feeling detached from and completely disinterested in social relationships, including sexual relationships

 - lack of emotional expression during interpersonal interactions

 - no interest in or pleasure from social relationships, including family or romantic relationships